secretstartups/handbook/sites/handbook/source/handbook/marketing/netlifycms/index.html.md

 ## Editoral Workflow Process

-The editorial workflow enables Netlify CMS to created coresponding merge requests with your changes.
+The editorial workflow enables Netlify CMS to create corresponding merge requests with your changes.
 Netlify CMS will open a merge request and make a commit by your account to a MR with your changes to a single page.
 Future changes to the draft will be additional commits by the user making the changes to the draft.
-We can also use a traditional git workflow once the MR is created if someone wants to the pull your branch and maked changes that way instead.
+We can also use a traditional git workflow once the MR is created if someone wants to the pull your branch and make changes that way instead.

-The editoral workflow is a powerful process that allows content contributers and developers to contribute to the same merge request with different tools.
+The editorial workflow is a powerful process that allows content contributors and developers to contribute to the same merge request with different tools.

 Access the workflow tab in Netlify CMS by selecting "Workflow" in the top of the admin UI.
 You can also reach it directly at [https://about.gitlab.com/admin/#/workflow](https://about.gitlab.com/admin/#/workflow)